MITXy/Apace-Loan-Project/readme.md

 ## Overview

 Lending money is an essential part of the economy, and financial institutions need to ensure that they lend money to people who are likely to repay their loans.
-In this project, I explore the use of machine learning to predict loan defaults using data from Lending Club, Kaggle, and Zindi.
+In this project, I explore the use of machine learning to predict loan defaults using data from Lending Club.
 The dataset includes various features such as the borrower's credit score, debt-to-income ratio, loan amount, and purpose of the loan.

 ## Contents